emanuelepaiano/serialduino/README.md

 Download jSSC and <a href="https://github.com/emanuelepaiano/serialduino/releases">SerialDuino jar files</a>.
 Import this libraries into your Eclipse Build Path project.

 ### Maven

-You can run 'mvn package' to build target/serialduino-0.5.jar file.

 If you want to import SerialDuino into another Maven project, you can download this package by git: